 The Council's Constitution sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable.

 The Council has identified the following five priorities for 2020-25 onwards:

-- be a more welcoming and inclusive council
+- be a more welcoming, inclusive and efficient council

 - build thriving and resilient communities

 - respond to challenges to the environment

 - enable an enterprising and co-operative economy